Shorenstein APARC Research

 Recognizing that countries throughout Asia lag behind in these efforts compared to more advanced, technologically innovative Western economies, the New Asia multi-year research cluster advocates for and pursues a “New Asia” of social, cultural, and economic maturity.
 This research cluster includes the following projects:

 Select APARC research projects that have been completed or archived are listed below.
-You can also view a more comprehensive list of complete projects.
+You can also view a more comprehensive list of completed projects.

 Engaging North Korea